 The science curriculum at the Kuwait American School is based on the Next Generation Science Standards (NGSS), which are the leading cutting-edge, research-based standards used by most states in the United States of America.
 The NGSS were written to ensure that there was a balance between both acquiring scientific content and engaging in scientific discourse and projects that require application of scientific and engineering skills, such as those outlined in STEM.

 At the Kuwait American School, we use the NGSS performance expectations as evidence of learning of our science curriculum.
-We meet the Middle School NGSS by creating three consecutive domain based courses:
+We meet the High School Physical and Life Sciences NGSS by creating three consecutive domain-based and specialized courses: